Vincent Sheu: Personal life

+Rubik's Cube career

-Vincent Sheu has been an active speedcuber since 2006.
+Sheu has been an active speedcuber since 2006.
 He typically uses the CFOP method, a layer-by-layer system popularized by Jessica Fridrich in 1997.
-In 2011, Sheu tied the existing world record for a 2x2x2 single solve with a time of 0.96 seconds at the Berkeley Winter Cube Competition.
-During the 2014 US Nationals Competition, Sheu tied the existing world record for the Fewest Moves Competition (FMC), an event that requires participants to solve a 3x3x3 Rubik’s Cube in the fewest moves possible, with an average solve of 25 moves among three different solves.
-At the same competition, he also set the North American Record for a single solve in an FMC event with a solve of 22 moves.
-As a result, Sheu became the 2014 National Champion in the FMC category.
+In 2011, he tied the existing world record for a 2×2×2 single solve with a time of 0.96 seconds at the Berkeley Winter Cube Competition.
+During the 2014 US Nationals Competition, he tied the existing world record for the Fewest Moves Competition (FMC), an event that requires participants to solve a 3×3×3 Rubik's Cube in the fewest moves possible, with an average solve of 25 moves among three different solves.
+At the same competition, he also set the North American record for a single solve in an FMC event with a solve of 22 moves.
+As a result, he became the 2014 National Champion in the FMC category.